Where does ONS have a social media presence?

 party political material.
 ONS is the executive office of the independent UK Statistics Authority, a non-ministerial department which reports directly to Parliament.
 We cannot publish party political content under the normal rules governing the Civil Service.

-comments that breach our social network’s own standard terms and conditions
+comments which breach our social network’s own standard terms and conditions.

 Please also ensure that your comments:

-don’t incite hatred on the basis of race, religion, gender, nationality or sexuality or other personal characteristic
+do not incite hatred on the basis of race, religion, gender, nationality or sexuality or other personal characteristics.

-don’t reveal personal details, such as private addresses, phone numbers, email addresses or other online contact details
+do not reveal personal details, such as private addresses, phone numbers, email addresses or other online contact details.

-don’t break the law – this includes libel, condoning illegal activity, and breaking copyright
+do not break the law – this includes libel, condoning illegal activity, and breaking copyright.

-are reasonably concise, and don’t constitute spamming of the site
+are reasonably concise, and do not constitute spamming of the site.

-are relevant – please don’t post messages unrelated to the subject under discussion
+are relevant – please do not post messages unrelated to the subject under discussion.

-The ONS reserve the right to remove comments that breach our guidelines and to suspend the ability to comment at any time.
-We reserve the right to not approve comments that breach our guidelines and to suspend the ability to comment at any time.
+ONS reserves the right to remove, or not approve, comments which breach our guidelines and to suspend the ability to comment at any time.

 Freedom of Information